zerothi/sisl/docs/cite.rst

 Citing transport backend
 ------------------------

-When using sisl as tight-binding setup for Hamiltonians and dynamical matrices for `TBtrans`_ and ``PHtrans`` you should cite these two DOI's:
+When using sisl as tight-binding setup for Hamiltonians and/or dynamical matrices for `TBtrans`_ and/or ``PHtrans`` you should cite these two DOI's:

 .. code-block:: bash